Training Generative Adversarial Networks in One Stage: Related Work

 Recent object detection methods can be categorized into one-stage and two-stage frameworks~\cite{liu2020deep}.
 For two-stage framework~\cite{girshick2014rich,girshick2015fast,ren2015faster,dai2016r}, a category-agnostic region proposal module is implemented to find the possible object locations in the image, and then a category-specific classifier assigns class label for each location, where multiple feed forwards are implemented.
 One-stage detection methods~\cite{sermanet2014overfeat,liu2016ssd,redmon2016you,law2018cornernet}, on the other hand, unify the object bounding box and class prediction in one feed forward, which significantly reduce computation cost.

 Similar to object detection, instance segmentation can also be grouped into one-stage and two-stage pipeline.
 For two-stage framework~\cite{pinheiro2015learning,he2017mask,liu2018path,chen2018masklab,chen2019tensormask}, the model first performs object detection to obtain bounding box for each object instance, and then implements binary segmentation inside each bounding box to obtain final results.
 With the similar motivation as detection, one-stage instance segmentation~\cite{wang2020solov2,bolya2019yolact} unifies instance mask prediction and category prediction, which effectively improves inference efficiency.
+Other tasks such as classification, however, have been mainly relied on one-stage schemes~\cite{Yang_CVPR_2020,Yu_CVPR_2017,Yang_NeurIPS_2020,jing2020dynamic,jing2018stroke}.

 The above one-stage methods focus on the improvement of inference efficiency for their tasks, yet our proposed method pays more attention to the improvement of training efficiency for GANs.